garylirocks/quickrefs/docker.markdown

         #...
 ```

-in the above example, the mounted volumes will override any existing files in the image, current directory `.` is mounted to `/app`, and will override existing `/app` in the image, but the image's `/app/node_modules` is preserved, not mounted from the host machine
+in the above example,

+* the mounted volumes will override any existing files in the image, current directory `.` is mounted to `/app`, and will override existing `/app` in the image;
+* but the image's `/app/node_modules` is preserved, not mounted from the host machine;

 see details here: [Lessons from Building a Node App in Docker](http://jdlm.info/articles/2016/03/06/lessons-building-node-app-docker.html)